Welcome to Rehabilitation and Counselor Education

 The problems confronting people in our society are complex and create significant distress and hardship for many individuals.
 Our faculty and programs prepare caring, highly skilled counselors and couple and family therapists, as well as addressing pressing human issues in their research and service activities.
 Our programs in Department of Rehabilitation and Counselor Education include:

 - Counselor Education and Supervision (doctoral)

-Students in these programs are prepared to facilitate human development across the life span, to advocate for clients and students, and to serve local, national, and international communities through the delivery and creation of state-of-the-art counseling services.
-The department achieves these goals by advancing knowledge, skills, and attitudes appropriate for effective and ethical professional counseling practice and by conducting and disseminating related research.
+Students in these programs are prepared to facilitate human development across the life span, to advocate for clients and students, and to serve local, national, and international communities through the delivery and creation of state-of-the-art counseling and therapy services.
+The department achieves these goals by advancing knowledge, skills, and attitudes appropriate for effective and ethical professional counseling and therapy practices and by conducting and disseminating related applied research.

 Explore the information provided on our Department and Program websites, contact our Program Coordinators, or contact me directly.
-Investigate how we might assist you in furthering your own goals to make an important contribution through counseling or couple and therapy counseling!
+Investigate how we might assist you in furthering your own goals to make an important contribution through counseling or couple and family therapy!

 Professor & Chair